zzzprojects/docs/linqtosql-plus.net/pages/documentations/options-summary/column.md

 ## Column Input
 Gets or sets columns to map with the direction `Input`.

-The key is required for operation such as `BulkUpdate` and `BulkMerge`.
+The key is required for operations such as `BulkUpdate` and `BulkMerge`.

 ```csharp